-There are two quality addiction treatment options in Chattanooga for lower-income individuals, including CADAS.
-And, there are rehab and outpatient options for private health insurance within an hour of Marion county.
+There are plenty of quality addiction treatment options in Chattanooga for lower-income individuals, including CADAS.
+And, rehab and outpatient options for private health insurance within an hour of Hamilton county.

 1. Council for Alcohol & Drug Abuse Services (CADAS)

-CADAS is our go-to recommendation for those in Chattanooga with Tenncare (Medicaid).
+CADAS is our go-to recommendation for those struggling with drugs and alcohol in Chattanooga with Tenncare (Medicaid).
 We work with this provider daily.

 CADAS offers all levels of care for both adults and adolescents: